heathen00/wfparser3/wfparser3/README.md

 HERE:
    * Rewrite test cases for exceptions to use a rule.
+DONE.
    * After converting all the tests for exceptions to use a rule, double check by searching for the string "expected " to ensure you did not miss any.
+DONE.
    * Then you should review again to ensure that ONLY the code that you want the exception from can throw the exception.